hellomyzn/dots/README.md

   - update check box statistics: `<cc> #`

+## Habits
+- If you couldn't arhive a habit task, you just re-schedule it tomorrow. so it will not be shown on agenda view.

 ## Tips
 - Make an achievable task.
 If it is a huge task, divide the task
 - Make tasks clear to be done.